Myth #1 – You need an iPod to podcast

 What you (and your subscribers) need:

-- A web-hosting site (do a Google search for web hosting), or a specialized site such as Podbean.com (which hosts podcasts).
-Hey, if you are a student or faculty member, how about Reclaim Hosting?
+- A web-hosting site (do a Google search for web hosting), or a specialized site such as Castos (which hosts podcasts and makes a WordPress podcasting plugin).
+Hey, if you are a student or faculty member, you should try Reclaim Hosting?

-- iTunes – or other “podcatcher” – Here are instructions and a screencast on how to subscribe to a podcast using iTunes.
+- iTunes – or other “podcatcher” (Here’s a list/slideshow of podcatcher apps) – Here are instructions and a screencast on how to subscribe to a podcast using iTunes.

-- Something to play the podcast – iPod or other MP3 player, or you can play them from a web page.
+- Something to play the podcast – A smartphone, an iPod, or other MP3 player, or you can play them from a web page.

 There are two basic things that you need to make a recording for a podcast: